 - For children ages 6 to 9: Up to 9 treatments per year per paramedical profession (with the total number of treatments not to exceed 18) are provided according to need and based on the professional opinion of the health plan's medical specialist.

-- Children receiving a diagnosis before age 6 are, in the first year of treatment (for the issue that was diagnosed), entitled to the number of treatments to which they were entitled on the day of the diagnosis.
+- Children diagnosed before age 6 are, in the first year of treatment, entitled to the number of treatments to which they were entitled on the day of the diagnosis.
+Meaning that in the first year the child is entitled to the number of treatments that a 3-6 year old receives.

 - The number of treatments given to children who do not have a somatic developmental disability is based on individual need, overall goals, and the objectives set by the professional staff in accordance with that which has been established by a qualified medical or healthcare professional.